National Institute of Pharmaceutical Education and Research, Hajipur

 National Institute of Pharmaceutical Education and Research, Hajipur (NIPER Hajipur) is a public pharmaceutical education and research university located in Hajipur, Bihar, India.
 Established in 2007, it is one of the seven National Institutes of Pharmaceutical Education and Research (NIPERs) under India's Ministry of Chemicals and Fertilizers.
 The institute offers Post Graduate degree in pharmaceutical sciences.
 Like all other NIPERs, it has the Institute of National Importance status.

 History

 The institution started functioning from November 2007 and was inaugurated by former union Minister Sri Ram Vilas Paswan and the Director Dr. Pradeep Das, RMRIMS-Patna.
 Till October, 2018 the institute was under the mentorship of RMRIMS-Patna and Dr. Pradeep Das was the Project Director of NIPER-Hajipur.

 Organization and administration

 Governance

-Dr. V. Ravichandiran, the Director of NIPER-Kolkata is also the Director (additional charge) of NIPER-Hajipur.
-He has taken this additional charge since January, 2020.
-NIPER-Hajipur has 9 faculties and 4 non-teaching staff currently.
+Prof. Ruckmani Kandasamy, Director,NIPER Hajipur has taken the charge since June, 2025.
+NIPER-Hajipur has 14 faculties and 23 non-teaching staff currently.